-The presentation begins at 7 p.m. on Tues-Alton Historical Society will be hosting the speaker from the New lights the legacies of Hampshire Humanities
+The presentation begins at 7 p.m. on Tues-Alton Historical Society will be hosting the speaker from the New lights the legacies of Hampshire Humanities program, a non-profit, non-political organization devoted to connecting people with ideas, funding and supporting statewide programs.

-FIRST

-BREEZE

-non-political organization devoted to connecting people with ideas, funding and supporting statewide programs.
 This program is free to the public.
 For more information, contact Sandy at sandy2@ metrocast.net.

-FOODS

-BREEZE

-Schools: The Romance and the Reality."

-New Hampshire had hundreds of one-room school houses provid-
+Barnstead Historical Society meeting cancelled BARNSTEAD - Due to the conflicting scheduling of the Special School District Meeting, the Barnstead Historical Society is announcing the cancellation of its next regular meeting on June 27.
+We apologize for the inconvenience this has caused to the special guests invited to this meeting, the Cowasuck Band of the Pennacook -Abenaki People.
+It is our intention to invite them back in the future.
+LP WANTE